lorddev/fiddle-tunes/README.md

 Open the PDF file in Finder on MacOS or another suitable PDF editor.

 Insert the title page, and a blank page or table of contents before the first tune.
+(Because of the built-in pagination footers, the PDF is best printed in double-sided mode, if your printer supports that.)

 ![Title Page](README_images/title_page.png)

 Then [create a release](https://github.com/lorddev/fiddle-tunes/releases/new) and upload your compiled PDF.
-Be sure to add a tag in Git corresponding to the latest commit when creating a release.
+Be sure to add a tag in Git corresponding to the version number when creating a release.

 _Sláinte_